-Myasthenia gravis is a disorder of neuromuscular transmission leading to fluctuating weakness and fatigue.
-It is one of the best known autoimmune disorders and the antigens and disease mechanisms have well been identified.
-Weakness is caused by circulating antibodies that block acetylcholine receptors at the neuromuscular junction.
-A myasthenic crisis may give rise to a generalized paralysis and assisted ventilation may be required to sustain life.
+Myasthenia gravis is a skeletal muscle disease that is characterized by a fluctuating lower motor neuron muscle weakness/fatigueability upon repetitive movement.
+It is due to an autoimmune disorder of neuromuscular transmission caused by circulating antibodies that block acetylcholine receptors at the neuromuscular junction.
+Usually it progresses in a “descending march” course affecting In its most severe form it affects the respiratory muscles in what is known myasthenic crisis may give rise to a generalized paralysis and assisted ventilation may be required to sustain life.

 Acetylcholine is a chemical substance that sustains muscle contraction by stimulating the muscle fibers by binding to its receptors.
 The immunologic reaction against these receptors and consecutive damage of the neuromuscular endplate give rise to deficient stimulation of muscle fibers.
 Patients frequently present with restricted movements of eye muscles and eyelids, difficulty swallowing and speaking, generalized weakness and fatigue.
 Myasthenia gravis is usually treated with cholinesterase inhibitors, immunosuppressive drugs, thymectomy and plasma exchange.

 Myasthenia gravis is a chronic autoimmune neuromuscular disease characterized by varying degrees of weakness of the skeletal (voluntary) muscles of the body.
 The name myasthenia gravis, which is Latin and Greek in origin, literally means “grave muscle weakness.”
 However, recent developments in disease treatment have made the prognosis more favourable.